Steve Tensi

-Stephen Michael Tensi (born December 8, 1942) is a former professional American football quarterback in the American Football League (AFL) and the National Football League (NFL).
-He played for the San Diego Chargers (1965–1966) and the Denver Broncos (1967–1970).
+Stephen Michael Tensi (December 8, 1942 – March 15, 2024) was an American professional football player who was a quarterback in the American Football League (AFL) and the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+He played professionally for the San Diego Chargers (1965–1966) and the Denver Broncos (1967–1970).

 College career

-Tensi came to Florida State from Elder High School in Cincinnati, Ohio, where he had been his high school MVP and first-team All City and Cincinnati Post All-Metro.
+After graduating from Elder High School in Cincinnati, Ohio, where he had been his high school MVP and first-team All City and Cincinnati Post All-Metro, Tensi went to Florida State University.
 His biggest collegiate success came in 1964, his senior year at FSU.
-The Seminoles switched to a pro-set offense that year and had one of the highest scoring teams in college football, averaging nearly 24 points a game.
+The Seminoles switched to a pro set offense that year and had one of the highest scoring teams in college football, averaging nearly 24 points a game.
 Tensi threw for 1,683 yards and 14 TDs in FSU's 10 games, many of which were thrown to first-team All American and future Oakland Raiders great Fred Biletnikoff.
 Behind the Tensi to Biletnikoff tandem, and a defense which had four shutouts, Florida State enjoyed its best record up until that time, going 9–1–1.
 Their victories included a blowout win over #5 ranked University of Kentucky and the Seminoles' first win ever against the University of Florida.
-Tensi capped the season with 5 touchdown passes and 303 yards in passing (and four interceptions) in Florida State's 36–19 Gator Bowl victory over the University of Oklahoma.
+Tensi capped the season with five touchdown passes and 303 yards in passing (and four interceptions) in Florida State's 36–19 Gator Bowl victory over the University of Oklahoma.
 He and Biletnikoff were named co-FSU players of the game.

 In 1981, Tensi was named to Florida State's athletic Hall of Fame.